KATIRIA PEREZ FINDS SUCCESS AT GENESIS CENTER AFTER YEARS OF STRUGGLE TO FIND WORK

 “I couldn’t have done it without Genesis Center,” Perez says.
 “I’m so thankful to the caring, supportive staff for giving me a chance.”

 The Medical Assistant program at Genesis Center is a 16-week classroom program followed by a 6-week internship.
-It’s designed to teach the student everything necessary to prepare for a position as a medical assistant or a medical secretary, and includes personal patient care, electronic health records, hygiene procedures and HIPPA regulations.
+It’s designed to teach the student everything necessary to prepare for a position as a medical assistant or a medical secretary, and includes personal patient care, electronic health records, hygiene procedures and HIPAA regulations.

 “We have a number of employment pathways here,” says Shannon Carroll, President and CEO of the Providence-based Genesis Center, which is a participating SNAP E&T provider as well as host to the LISC Financial Opportunity Center (FOC) and its Bridges to Career Opportunities (BCO) program.
 “Through the BCO, we’re able to bundle services and offer contextualized education in a way that has had a positive impact on our success rates.”